Pain at the anus

 Pain in the anus is a symptom that can have many causes.

-What to do if the anus hurts?
+What to do when the anus hurts?

 CANNEFF® SUP suppositories for rectal use can relieve symptoms of hemorrhoids, proctitis, and cryptitis.